nodevault/node-vault/README.md

 Examples
 -------------------------------
-Please have a look at the [example][examples] dir for a list of implemented features.
+Please have a look at the [examples] for a list of implemented features.

 ```bash
 git clone git@github.com:kr1sp1n/node-vault.git